Gold Ship (Umamusume: Pretty Derby): Concept and creation

-Gold Ship is an anthropomorphic horse with silver hair, horse ears, and a horse tail who is a fickle person with a tendency to become irritable or lazy.
-She is also unpredictable and violent, such as when she dropkicks her trainer upon winning.
-Despite her violent nature, Gold Ship can at times be gentle.
+Gold Ship is depicted as a lean girl with silver hair and a fickle, whimsical personality, often forgoing training to cause mischief or pursue odd hobbies.
+She is also unpredictable and violent, such as when she dropkicks her trainer upon winning a G1 race.
+Despite her wild nature, Gold Ship is stated to be rather intelligent, and occasionally shows a gentler and more emotionally mature side to her friends.
 During races, she may choose to stay at the back of the pack, and will accelerate to victory if she wants to win, which is in line with the real-world horse of the same name, whom she is based on.
-The real Gold Ship was unpredictable, described as a "divine punishment" on people betting on horse racing due to him sometimes performing exceptionally well or exceptionally poorly.
-This horse's most notable loss was at the 2015 Takarazuka Kinen race, where he grew irritable in the starting gate, leaving him behind the pack.
+The real Gold Ship was unpredictable, described as a "divine punishment" on people betting on horse racing due to his tendency to either win by a landslide or lose miserably.
+His most notable loss was at the 2015 Takarazuka Kinen race, where he grew irritable and reared up at another horse in the starting gate, causing him to start five seconds later than the rest of the pack.
 This ended up costing 12 billion yen in losses from betting, and he was retired to live at the Big Red Farm in Hokkaido.

 Gold Ship is voiced by Hitomi Ueda in Japanese across her various appearances.